 Timing is everything, though, and for the moment, geologically speaking, we enjoy relatively balmy conditions–an interglacial period in scientific parlance–so ice is a seasonal, not permanent feature of this landscape.
-What permanent ice there is lies many horizons distant, far to the north, in Greenland, Iceland, Ellesmere Island, the seedbeds of future glacial episodes that are all but certain to come.
+What permanent ice there is lies many horizons distant, far to the north, in Greenland, Iceland, Baffin Island, the seedbeds of future glacial episodes that are certain to come.

 Around three hours into the four-and-a-half hour trip, the outline of Isle Royale begins to climb over the horizon, and the mood of the passengers noticeably quickens.
 People steal outside to snatch a glimpse of the long-awaited destination.
 They point and gesture excitedly at the slowly resolving landmass, picking out familiar features as they come into view.
 A group of boy scouts from Indiana gathers around its scoutmaster for a final briefing.
 My girlfriend, who has dozed away most of the passage in her snug, below-decks seat, comes out for a glimpse, but retreats quickly from the chill.